 In order to make these muffins dairy free substitute yogurt for non-dairy yogurt.

 To make these muffins vegan just replace eggs with chia eggs (1 chia egg = 1 tbsp of chia seeds + 1 tbsp of water, let the mixture sit for a few minutes).
-Replace lard with vegan butter and yogurt with dairy-free yogurt!
+Replace lard with vegan butter (or check out more vegan lard substitutes) and yogurt with dairy-free yogurt!

 How to Make Gluten Free Rice Flour Chocolate Chip Muffins